beric7/material_segmentation/README.md

 3. Go into the Training folder
 4. Create a DATA folder
 5. Copy and paste the Train and Test folders for 512x512 images from the dataset you downloaded into the DATA folder
 6. The DATA folder should have a folder called 'Train' and a folder called 'Test'.
-Inside each of those folders include the mask and image pairs in their respective folders.
+Inside each of those folders include the mask and image pairs in their respective folders (Masks, Images).
 7. If you have set this up correctly then you are now ready to begin.

 Neccesary and optional inputs to the main_plus.py file:
 ('-' means it is neccessary, '--' means that these are optional inputs)
 ```
- -data_directory = dataset directory path (expects there to be a 'Test' and a 'Train' folder, with folders 'masks' and 'images')
+ -data_directory = dataset directory path (expects there to be a 'Test' and a 'Train' folder, with folders 'Masks' and 'Images')
  -exp_directory = where the stored metrics and checkpoint weights will be stored
  --epochs = number of epochs
  --batchsize = batch size
  --output_stride = deeplab hyperparameter for output stride
  --channels = number of classes (we have four, the default has been set to four).
+ --class_weights = weights for the cross entropy loss function
+ --folder_structure =
  --pretrained = if there is a pretrained model to start with then include the path to the model weights here.
 ```